Skip to main content

 How to Practice this Layakari

-• Recite with Hand Gestures: Start by keeping the 10-beat Jhaptaal cycle with claps (taali) and waves (khali).
+• Recite with Hand Gestures: Start by keeping the 10-beat Jhaptaal cycle with claps and waves.
 Recite the corresponding three-syllable phrase for each beat.
-This is called *padhant*.

 • Use a Metronome: Set a metronome to a slow, steady tempo.
-Practice reciting the layakari against the 10 clicks to ensure your timing is precise and the triplets are even.
+Practice reciting the layakari against the 10 clicks to ensure your timing is precise.

 • Apply to Instrument: Once you are confident with the recitation, begin practicing the pattern on the tabla, focusing on clean sound production and perfect timing.